bluepylons/USB-C-3-way-splitter/README.md

 # USB-C-3-way-splitter

 ![picture](https://github.com/bluepylons/USB-C-3-way-splitter/blob/main/Graphics/DSC_1433.JPG?raw=true)

 Build and use this at your own  risk.

 This is a USB-C splitter that turns a 5V 3A-capable USB-C power source to 3 5V 1A USB sources.
-This is for using a single-port USB PD charger to charge multiple 5V USB-C devices at once.
+This is for using a single-port USB-C PD charger to charge multiple 5V USB-C devices at once.
 Files are done in KiCAD 8, and manufacturing files for JLCPCB are provided.
 An enclosure design is included.

-As of May 30th, 2024, The second revision has been prototyped, and the splitter functionality works.
-A 3rd PCB revision (in the V3 folder), which adds ESD protection and slightly enlargens the output +5V and GND through-holes, has its design done, but has not yet been prototyped.
+This design has been prototyped and  tested.

 With the widespread prevalance of USB-C, I can now travel with a single compact 45W USB-C GaN charger and  cable, and charge all my devices (phone, laptop, camera, flashlight, power bank, headphones, etc.).
 However, having a single cable and single charger is often limiting when I need to charge multiple devices (especially overnight), and many USB-C devices only need 5V and not many watts.
 This splitter board is for charging those devices simultaneously with a single charger, without needing a bulkier multi-port charger and multiple cables.

 The splitter only powers on with USB-C inputs capable of supplying 5V 3A.
 This is done by monitoring the USB-C CC lines and checking that the signal there is greater than 1.25V.
 Under the USB-PD standard, if the voltage on the CC pin [is greater than 1.31V](https://hackaday.com/2023/01/04/all-about-usb-c-resistors-and-emarkers/), it indicates the source is capable of supplying 5V 3A.
-Only then are the outputs powered on (as indicated by the green LED) turning on.
+Only then are the outputs powered on (as indicated by the green LED).
 Otherwise, the outputs are turned off.
 The outputs have D+ and D- shorted to indicate that they can supply 1A of current (per the USB Battery Charging standard).

 The CC line voltage checking is done by a pair of comparators that monitor each of the 2 CC lines (as the USB-C input cable can be plugged in either way).
 The CC line voltage are compared against a 1.25V reference voltage (provided by an ST TS4061AICT-1.25 shunt reference).
 The output of the comparators are fed to the ENABLE input on an SiP32509 high-side switch that turns the outputs on and off.
-The inputs are over-current protected by a 3A resettable fuse.
-There is currently no ESD protection on the current PCB design, though it is added on the V3 design.
+The input is over-current protected by a 3A resettable fuse.

 Note that the output cables need 56K pull-up resistors between output CC and 5V.
 USB-A to USB-C cables are required to include this resistor, so using the USB-C end from a cut-up USB-A to C cable is recommended for the output cables.